ebenzotoo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switches the current user
+switching user from the current